davidongora/50-DAYS-0F-PYTHON/README.md

 Day 37: Count the Vowels
 Create a function called count_the_vowels.
 The function takes one argument, a string, and returns the number of vowels in the string.
 For example, ‘hello’ should return 2 vowels.
 If a vowel appears in a string more than once it should be counted as one.
 For example, ‘saas’ should return 1 vowel.
 Your code should count lowercase and uppercase vowels.

+Day 38: Guess a Number
+Write a function called guess_a_number.
+The function should ask a user to guess a randomly generated number.
+If the user guesses a higher number, the code should tell them that the guess is too high, if the user guesses low, the code should tell them that their guess is too low.
+The user should get a maximum of three guesses.
+When the user guesses right, the code should declare them a winner.
+After three wrong guesses, the code should declare them a loser.